"Show me inventory spaces in the shop," Will ordered.

 He spent the next hour roaming the market, buying boots, dried food, flint, rope, and various supplies.
 By the time he finished, he had transformed from a village boy into a prepared traveler.

-Will knew from the moment he left the village lord's residence, the greedy man had sent his men to the only route exiting the village, probably to loot him and even kill him for money and the old knight's inheritance.
+Will knew from the moment he left the village lord's residence that the greedy man had sent his men to the only route exiting the village, probably to loot him and even kill him for money and the old knight's inheritance.

-Earlier he didn't have a choice but to go to him to convert gold to silver since gold won't be accepted by anyone in this region due to them not having a change at all and also to keep low profile in other towns.
+Earlier he didn't have a choice but to go to him to convert gold to silver since gold won't be accepted by anyone in this region due to them not having change at all and also to not be hindered in other towns where crime was sky-high.

-Will opened the map of the region in front of him and marked his next destination to Opera town in the west, the one where the protagonist lives.
+Will opened the map of the region in front of him and marked his next destination as Operatown in the west, the one where the protagonist lives.

 The distance was approximately 500 miles (804.67 km) away.
 He needed a carriage or a horse and multiple stop points to reach there.

-For finding a carriage or caravan to opera town he needed to reach the nearest town which would take him 5 days on foot if he followed the official route.
+He, for instance, needed to stop at Redstone Town for rest and for finding a carriage or caravan to Opera Town, which would take him 4 days on foot if he followed the official route.

-Will decided to not take that direction since he trusted his instincts.
+Will decided to not take that direction since he trusted his instincts and was sure the village chief's men would rob him.
 He drew a straight line passing through the forest, a shortcut he could cover in 3 days.

 Will immediately ducked behind a large tree root, steadying his breath.
 Goblins traveled in groups, but this one seemed alone.
 He waited until it wandered into range.